esander1789/LeanLearningSeminar/README.md

 Instructions for starting in Lean:

-On the reading materials section, follow the instructions for installing lean (first link).
+Within [ReadingMaterials](ReadingMaterials.md), follow the instructions for installing lean (first link).

 Download the book Mathematics in Lean (second link).